MisterBigThor/FIB_Q8/PAP/OpenMP - PAR.md

 ### Task creation

 Each thread that encounters a task: packages the code and data and puts the task in the task pool.
 We need to use the parallel and the single construct.
-The threads (the single one when finishes the task generation) cooperate to execute them.
+The threads (also the single one when finishes the task generation) cooperate to execute them.

 ````c++
 #pragma omp task[clauses]